Drama/ 4 Characters, 3 Men, 1 Woman (teens)/ Full Length, 85 minutes

 Fred also shows his ability in other genres by writing instrumental pieces for jazz, film and TV.
 A renaissance artist in the making, he has been noted by Song of the Year Songwriting Contest, Unisong International Song Writing Contest, Billboard World Song Contest, John Lennon Songwriters Contest and Great American Song Contest.
 His music is on a compilation of 3 CDs.

-Fred has served on the theatre/dance grant’s panel for the Queens Council on the Arts, the panel of judges for the Daytime Emmy Awards (sponsored by The National Academy of Television Arts and Sciences) and the Board of Directors of the New York Children’s Theatre.
-He is currently a member of The Broadway League, Theatre Resource Unlimited, The Dramatists Guild and The American Society of Composers, Authors and Publishers.
+Fred has served on the theatre/dance grants panel for the Queens Council on the Arts, the board of judges for the Daytime Emmy Awards (sponsored by The National Academy of Television Arts and Sciences), the grant committee of the Huntington Arts Council, and the Board of Directors of the New York Children’s Theatre and Ripple Effect Artists, Inc. He is a member of The BMI Lehman Engel Musical Theatre Workshop, Dramatists Guild, Resource Unlimited (TRU), and the Off-Broadway Alliance.